 What do you eat in a day?

-I’m not at all about pushing my beliefs on people.
 Straight up, I love food, more specific, I love plant food.
 I love the way it nourishes my body, the way it makes me feel, the energy I get so that I am able to show up as a wife, a mom, a mentor, community activist, an entrepreneur, and all around good person.
 I love how the food we eat connects us as a culture, socially and emotionally at times.
-On the technical side, I stay away from animal products and do my best to eliminate gluten, refine sugars and eat anything that’s grown from the ground, so vegetables, fruit, greens, nuts, legumes, seeds!
+On the technical side, I stay away from animal products and do my best to eliminate gluten, refine sugars.
+Mostly I eat anything that’s grown from the ground, so vegetables, fruit, greens, nuts, legumes, seeds!
 I also love hot tea, chocolate and coconuts, I’m kind of cuckoo for coconuts.

 Do you buy mostly organic food?

-Yes, we do believe that organic food is an investment in our health and the environment and we try to buy organic whenever our budget allows.
+No, we do believe that organic food is an investment in our health and the environment and we try to buy organic whenever our budget allows.
 I also focus on getting local homegrown produce, which is far better than organic.
 I also rely on the Dirty Dozen and Clean Fifteen list to guide my purchases.
-We like to spend our money on good quality food and make cutbacks in other areas of our lives.
-We buy used whenever possible and always try to find good deals.
-This is how we have been able to Buy Produce On A Budget and live the lifestyle we want.
+Want to learn more about buying produce on a budget?
+Check out my guide here!

 Where can I find the products you use every day?